xKirtle/AdventOfCode.NET/README.md

 - Fetching a problem's input
 - Fetching a problem's level (which part is currently being solved)
 - Fetching a problem's solution in a specific level (null if not yet solved)
-- Submiting a solution to a level
+- Submitting a solution to a level

 ### Problem Service